12 Weird Effects Fast Food Has on Your Brain

 Eating lots of fast food, or junk food of any kind, can give you the jitters.
 The connection has to do with artificial colors and preservatives, sodium benzoate in particular.
 A study in Clinical Pediatrics revealed that artificial colors and preservatives can create a jittery, hyperactive sensation in the brain that you’ve probably heard of: “sugar rush.”
 But it’s less tied to sugar than to these artificial ingredients.
 Sodium benzoate can be found in products like diet soda, fruit juices, and condiments.

 Eating lots of fatty fast food can increase the amount of insulin produced by your pancreas.
 While you probably already know that increased insulin production can lead to type 2 diabetes, you may not know that there’s a scary link to dementia as well.
 If the brain develops an insulin resistance, its ability to create and store memories could suffer, increasing dementia risk.
 Researchers at Brown have even called Alzheimer’s “the diabetes of the brain.”

 Your learning capabilities may decrease

 A study at RMIT University in Australia found that people who consumed lots of fast food performed more poorly on simple memory exercises.
 Researchers found that fast food and other types of junk food can reduce neuroplasticity, the process that allows our brains to store our experiences as memories.
-Learn about the scary effects fast food can have on the teen brain.

 Your mood could go from bad to worse